NotAShelf/nvf/docs/release-notes/rl-0.8.md

 - Fix [blink.cmp] breaking when built-in sources were modified.
 - Fix [conform.nvim] not allowing disabling formatting on and after save.
 Use `null` value to disable them if conform is enabled.
+- Fix Helm-YAML language module integration.
+YAML diagnostics will now remain in `helmfile`s when both are enabled.

 [TheColorman](https://github.com/TheColorman):